haoxintong/ResidualAttentionNetwork-Gluon/Readme.md

 - `alpha` control how we generate the mix up data and label.
 - `epsilon` is related to label smoothing.

-The code will be released when I finish all the experiments.

 ### ImageNet
 Emmmm....